bientt210/demo-site/README.md

 ## [demo.do.prometheus.io](https://demo.do.prometheus.io)

 This repository provides a demo site for [prometheus](https://github.com/prometheus/prometheus), [alertmanager](https://github.com/prometheus/alertmanager), prometheus exporters, and [grafana](https://github.com/grafana/grafana).
-Site is provisioned with ansible running every day and on all commits to master branch.
-Everything is fully automated with travis ci pipeline.
-If you want to check `ansible-playbook` output, go to [last build](https://travis-ci.org/prometheus/demo-site).
+The site is provisioned with Ansible running every day and on all commits to the master branch.
+Everything is fully automated with a Travis CI pipeline.
+If you want to check the `ansible-playbook` output, go to the [last build](https://travis-ci.org/prometheus/demo-site).

-Have a look at configuration files in [group_vars/](group_vars).
+Have a look at configuration files in the [group_vars/](group_vars/) directory.

 ## Applications